 I’m new to First UMC.
 Is there anything I should do first?

 Welcome!
 Please be sure to sign your child in and introduce yourself to our nursery caregiving team.
-On your first visit we would like to make sure we collect some important information so we can care provide the best care for your child.
+On your first visit we would like to make sure we collect some important information so we can provide the best care for your child.

 What should I bring for my child?